 The 10 Hardest Undergraduate Degrees

-Despite the fact that what degrees are hard for you will rely upon what you find fascinating and easier to do, there are some college degrees out there that really require more research time and have more assignments, making them harder than other degrees.
+Although what degrees are hard for you will rely upon what you find fascinating and easier to do, there are some college degrees out there that require more research time and have more assignments, making them harder than other degrees.

 10. Petroleum Engineering